SupperSource/text-to-speech/README.md

-# text-to-speach
+# Text to speech

-## what is this?
+## Introduction

-This is an application in which user enters text and the computer reads it out for us.
+Program to convert text into speach.

 <img src="./demogif.gif">